Use These 6 Tips to Make the Most of College Fairs

 When approached properly, college fairs can help you in the beginning stages of the college search process.
 More importantly, however, they facilitate those all-important connections with college admissions officers.

-Those connections can be used in the future when visiting campuses, connecting with the colleges via telephone or email, and even to cheerlead when you college application is submitted for consideration of admission.
+Use those connections in the future when visiting campuses, connecting with the colleges via telephone or email, and even to cheerlead when you submit your college application.

 1. Prepare

-• Do some research about the colleges that will be there.
-Educate yourself regarding the basic information: campus size, majors offered, location, etc. This will help you make a good impression and appear knowledgeable when talking to the representatives.
+Research the colleges scheduled to be there.
+Learn about the basics: campus size, majors offered, location, etc. This information will help you make a good impression and appear knowledgeable when talking to the representatives.
 It will also help you when preparing a list of questions to ask.

-• Decide what you will wear.
+Choose your wardrobe carefully.
 First impressions are important.
-Don’t show up in tattered jeans, a dirty T-shirt, and flip flops.
+Avoid tattered jeans, a dirty T-shirt, and flip flops.
 Treat the connections you make with the college representatives as a preliminary interview.

-• Set up a college email account.
+Create a college email account.
 Firstname_lastname@gmail.com.
 Use this email address for all your college-related connections.
-Doing this will convey a positive impression and help you keep your emails separate and organized.
+Not only will you look professional, it'll be easier for you to keep important emails separate and organized from personal and spam emails.

-• Make self-stick labels or even spend a minimal amount on some business cards.
-They should contain your legal name, mailing address, email address, year of graduation, and intended area of study.
+Create a business card.
+Go the budget route with self-stick labels affixed to index cards or splurge on a small business card order.
+Include your legal name, mailing address, email address, year of graduation, and intended area of study.
 This will help you leave your information with the colleges and also create the impression that you are prepared for the fair.

 2. Map out a strategy